scala/scala-lang/blog/_posts/2018-04-30-in-a-nutshell.md

 structures.
 The [current
 status](https://github.com/lampepfl/dotty/blob/master/tests/pos/tasty/definitions.scala)
 gives high-level data structures for all aspects of a Tasty file.
-With currently 192 lines of data definitions it reflects every piece of information that is contained in a Scala program after type checking.
-192 lines is larger than a definition of mini-Lisp, but much, much smaller than the 30'000 lines or so of a full-blown compiler frontend!
+With currently about 200 lines of data definitions it reflects every piece of information that is contained in a Scala program after type checking.
+200 lines is larger than a definition of mini-Lisp, but much, much smaller than the 30'000 lines or so of a full-blown compiler frontend!

 ## Next Steps

+The next step, [currently under way](https://github.com/lampepfl/dotty/pull/4279), is to connect these definitions to the Tasty file format.
+We do this by rewriting them as
+[extractors](https://docs.scala-lang.org/tour/extractor-objects.html)
-The next step, currently under way, is to connect these definitions to the Tasty file format.
-We plan to do this by rewriting them as [extractors](https://docs.scala-lang.org/tour/extractor-objects.html) that implement each data type in terms of the data structures used by the `dotc` compiler which are then pickled and unpickled in the Tasty file format.
+that implement each data type in terms of the data structures used by the `dotc` compiler which are then pickled and unpickled in the Tasty file format.
 An interesting alternative would be to write Tasty picklers and unpicklers that work directly with reflect trees.

-Then, we need to define and implement semantic operations such as
+Once this is done, we need to define and implement semantic operations such as

  - what are the members that can be selected on this expression?
  - which subclasses are defined for a sealed trait?
  - does this expression conform to some expected type?

-Finally, we need to connect the new reflection layer to the existing high-level macro system.
+Finally, we need to connect the new lower-level reflection layer to the existing principled macro system based on quotes and splices.
 This looks not very difficult.
 In essence, we need to define a pair of mappings between high level trees of type `scala.quoted.Expr[T]` and lower-level Tasty trees of type `tasty.Term`.
 Mapping a high-level tree to a low-level one simply